 Exploring Creative Enterprise (Pre-start): For beginners and those ready to kick-start a business and explore creative enterprise.
 This strand is especially designed for individuals who are currently not running a business but interested in starting one.
 The course provides a guided introduction to the design processes, streamlined approach to business basics, space to explore and prototype your ideas.
-Next course starts February 2021.
+Next course starts in 2022.

 Business Support (Existing businesses): For creative businesses, sole traders and freelancers currently trading looking for support to grow their business and ideas.
 Includes a mix of one-to-one business diagnostics, individual coaching and workshops.
-Begins March 2021.
+Next course starts in 2022.